Sydney-Informatics-Hub/cellbender-contained/README.md

 # Quickstart for Artemis

-Put this repo on Artemis e.g.
+Put this repo on Artemis e.g. in the quickest way you can:

 ```
 cd /project/<YOUR_PROJECT>
 git clone https://github.com/Sydney-Informatics-Hub/tensorflow-contained.git
+cd tensorflow-contained
+jobid=`qsub artemis_build.pbs`
+qsub -W depend=afterok: artemis_run.pbs
 ```
-Then `cd tensorflow-contained` and modify the `artemis_build.pbs` script and launch with `qsub artemis_build.pbs`.
+Be sure to modify the `artemis_build.pbs` and `artemis_run.pbs` script to match your needs.
-Then once the image has build  modify the `artemis_run.pbs` script and launch with `qsub artemis_run.pbs`.

-Otherwise here are the full instructions for getting there....
+Once you have built the container image you can move that to where your data is or vice-versa, or just point to it to launch the image.

 # How to recreate